alexandertrefz/essence/packages/standard-library/DEVELOPMENT.md

 Seven mechanics account for most of what looks odd in these files.
 Each is explained once, here.
 A body that leans on one carries a one line pointer to this section, and the bodies beside it carry nothing.
+One file names a mechanic
+once: a reader who opens `Algebraic.es` alone finds the pointer there, and does not have to know that `Integer.es` carries the same one.

 **`@` is the scrutinee inside a `match`, not the receiver.** A Case body reads `@` as the value the `match` is over.
 Bind the receiver to a Constant above the